Seyhan Gündüz

-Seyhan Gündüz (born September 15, 1980) is a Turkish former women's football forward, who last played in the Turkish Women's First Football League for Zeytinburnuspor in Istanbul with jersey number 11.
+Seyhan Gündüz (born September 15, 1980) is a Turkish former women's footballer who plays as a forward.
+She last played in the Turkish Women's First Football League for Zeytinburnuspor in Istanbul.
 She was part of the Turkish women's national team between 1997 and 2002.

 Playing career

 Club

 Seyhan Gündüz began football playing with boys in the neighborhood.
 With the support of her parents, she joined Taçspor, a local football club, at the age of 13.
 On September 19, 1996, she obtained her license, and began playing for Dinarsusspor, which was already the Turkish Women's Football League champion for three successive seasons.
 In her first season with Dinarsuspor, the 1996–97 season, her club won the championship, their fourth successive achievement.
 In August 1999, she transferred to Zara Ekinlispor, who was the league champion for the second consecutive time.
 She left it to move to Marshall Boyaspor in November that year, and played two seasons there.
 In May 2001, she signed for Zeytinburnuspor.
 At the end of the 2001–02 season, Gündüz retired from active playing.